Meaning of Monetization for Creators: Beyond Ad Revenue and Sponsorships

 What Owned Infrastructure Actually Means for Creators

 Owned infrastructure means your audience pays you directly, not through a brand or a platform algorithm.
 This involves direct payments into a recurring system you control, allowing you to set the price, control the experience, and own the data.
-This system keeps running whether you post that week or not, providing stability and autonomy.

 This approach fundamentally shifts the power dynamic from platforms and brands to the creator.
 It focuses on building long-term value and direct relationships with your audience, creating a resilient business model.